 If you’ve ever gone through a home purchase before, you know there is almost endless paperwork that can be confusing.
 Buying a home involves various types of documentation, including:

 - Title paperwork

 - Loan application

-Your buyer’s agent can help make certain that important documents are not overlooked and can also walk you through each one in order to make clarifications on any details that aren’t clear to you, as well as give you the information you need to complete them properly.
+Your buyer’s agent can help guarantee that important documents are not overlooked and can also walk you through each one to clarify any details that aren’t clear to you, and give you the information you need to complete them properly.

 They’re On Your Side

 While it may be tempting to contact the listing agent when you find a seemingly perfect house online, it’s important to remember that the listing agent is acting in the best interest of the seller, not you.
 A buyer’s agent will be there to represent your best interests, ensuring that you make a competitive offer on the right house for you and your family.